T4Man/sea-201n-1_assignment2/README.md

 # sea-201n-1_assignment2
 Tim Forman
-Assignment 2: Guessing Game
+Assignment 2: Guessing Games
-This is a simple guessing game.
+These are two simple guessing games.
 In addition to the HTML page there are external CSS and JS pages.
-You could get by without the CSS but the game is in the JS page.
+You'll need all three for the program to operate correctly.
+Good luck!